VictorHoffmann1/DUNNE-Research-Project-LORIA/README.md

 ## Dataset:
 The dataset I used is not available in this repository, since I am not allowed to share it publicly.
 If you are interested in this dataset please contact Julien Boisse at julien.boisse@univ-lorraine.fr

+## Code
+A Jupyter Notebook file available in this repository provides some of the code I wrote for this project.

 ## Contributors
 My work has been supervised by Julien Boisse, a researcher at LEMTA, as well as by Guenael Cabanes and Parisa Rastin, researchers at LORIA.